Soarin-ArkTech/arktech-docs/gmod-guides/serverowners/server-configuration/_index.en.md

 - sv_alltalk 3

 ## Steam Workshop Collections
-Workshop collections are by far the easiest way to use addons with a server.
-You can slim down loading times and content amounts with a bit of cleverness and time, therefore raising your concurrent playercount.
+Workshop collections are by far the easiest way to utilize addons on a Garry's Mod server.
+You can slim down loading times and user content amounts with a bit of cleverness and time, therefore raising your concurrent playercount.

 ### Server-Side Addons
 Not all of your server addons need to be downloaded by the player.
 Things such as administrative mods, scoreboards, tools, there is no need to force download them to those joining.